digitsensitive/phaser3-typescript/src/games/flappyBird/flappyBird.md

 ```

 Awaiting [issue](https://github.com/photonstorm/phaser3-docs/issues/27) to be fixed.
-This is a work around I have done in the phaser.d.ts file, so that the this.physics.overlap work with Group.
+This is a work around I have done in the phaser.d.ts file.
 ```
 Line 28958:
 overlap(object1: Phaser.GameObjects.GameObject | any[] | Phaser.GameObjects.Group, object2: Phaser.GameObjects.GameObject | any[] | Phaser.GameObjects.Group, overlapCallback?: ArcadePhysicsCallback, processCallback?: ArcadePhysicsCallback, callbackContext?: any): boolean;